AmpersandJS/ampersand-view/README.md

 ## API Reference

-Note that this is a fork of Backbone's view so most of the public methods/properties here still exist: [http://backbonejs.org/#View](http://backbonejs.org/#View).
+Note that this is a fork of Backbone's view so most of the public methods/properties here still exist: [http://backbonejs.org/#View](http://backbonejs.org/#View).`AmpersandView` extends [`AmpersandState`](https://github.com/ampersandjs/ampersand-state) so it can have it's own `props` values for example and can be bound directly to the template without a backing model object.

 ### extend `AmpersandView.extend([properties])`